valyagolev/shegon/README.md

 If you run it inside of a project it could use its classpath to `require` stuff but it does not yet :( So use `(run-if-not-running)` inside projects.

+## Thanks

+If you're using the library, consider dropping me a message at me@valyagolev.net about how it goes.
+Or ping me at Twitter: [@valyagolev](https://twitter.com/valyagolev) .
+It's very new and I'm hoping to find out how to make it better.

 ## License

 Copyright (C) 2013 Valentin Golev (me@valyagolev.net)